 Research carried out by The Guardian found that most CFOs at large businesses were significantly underestimating the returns from energy efficiency investments.
 Saving more money means you can keep it saved for emergencies - think late invoice payments and cash flow issues - or you could redistribute the funds elsewhere in the business.
 Maybe you need a new breakout room with a pool table?

-Here at Capalona, we aim to help businesses secure the funding required to support growth - but we’re also here to share helpful advice and tips around running your business.
+Here at Capalona, we aim to help businesses secure the funding required to support growth - but we’re also here to share helpful tips around running your business.
 So without further ado, we’re keen to share our top energy-saving hacks to help you scrounge back some pocket money.

 1. Start by saving energy with office equipment